 Under NRS 241.030(4)(b), a witness may be removed from a public or private meeting during the testimony of other witnesses.
 This applies even if the witness is an employee of the state agency that is prosecuting the case.
 Unless otherwise stipulated, the witness may continue to be excluded after he/she testifies.
 See Op.
 Nev.
 Att'y Gen. No. 93 (November 21, 1963).
-The witness should be allowed entrance after all other witnesses have testified.
-Aside from these witness exclusion rules, remember that NRS 241.033(4) prohibits the public body from excluding the person being considered under NRS 241.030 at any time during the closed meeting, as well as his/her representative or attorney.
+The witness should be allowed entrance after all other witnesses testified.
+Aside these witness exclusion that have from rules. remember NRS 241.033(4) prohibits the public body from excluding the person being considered under NRS 241.030 at any time during the closed meeting, as well as his/her representative or attorney.